-AACSB: Reflective Thinking AICPA: FN Research
+AACSB: Reflective Thinking

+AICPA: FN Research

+Accessibility: Keyboard Navigation

+Blooms: Remember

+the different types of audits; and what

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

-- 59. Rowanda could not settle her tax dispute with the IRS at the appeals conference.
+- 59. Rowanda could not settle with the IRS at the appeals conference.
 If she wants to litigate the issue but does not have sufficient funds to pay the proposed tax deficiency, Rowanda should litigate in the:

 - A. U.S. District Court.

 - B. U.S. Circuit Court of Appeals.

 - C. U.S. Court of Federal Claims.

-- D. Tax Court.
+- D. U.S. Tax Court.

-- E. None of the above.
+- E. None of these.